Dealers say GM customer anxiety rising, sales may take hit

 But Morgan Stanley analyst Adam Jonas wrote in a research note that his uncle, a car dealer in Canton, Ohio, was concerned.

 "I think April's gonna hit rock bottom for us.
 We know we'll get through this, but are just hoping this issue passes as soon as possible," Jonas quoted his uncle as saying.
-Jonas did not name his uncle or respond immediately to a call about the discussion.
+Jonas didn't name his uncle or respond immediately to a call about the discussion.

 At GM dealerships near the major U.S. cities of Boston, Cleveland, Los Angeles, Miami, and San Antonio, managers agreed they were spending a lot more time allaying customer concerns.